gareth-39/The-Big-Quiz/README.md

 #
 # Bugs and Errors:
-* Initially, my Javascript had two bugs, the first issue one was in the Javascript game.
+* Initially, my Javascript had two bugs, the first issue was in the Javascript game.
 When i added a highscore it returned a response of null.
 However, with the help of Google and Slack, I finally realised that when the user pressed save, the option was disabled.
 Nevertheless, this issue was remedied easily as I just enabled the save button.

 * The second issue was that my CSS file was different on all pages and I coudnt understand why.
 So, thanks to my mentor who helped me to recognise that I had forgotten to link my CSS file to each page in my HTML files.<br><br>